 UnSquashable Tour-Tec Pro Socks (around 16 pounds for a 2-pack)

-UnSquashable, a brand inspired by and developed with legendary player Jahangir Khan, offers the Tour-Tec Pro sock as a premium option.
-The brand bills it as its most technically advanced specialist squash sock.
-These socks have a snug, elasticated fit and are engineered for squash-specific movements.
+UnSquashable, a brand developed with Jahangir Khan, bills the Tour-Tec Pro as its most technically advanced specialist squash sock: a snug, elasticated fit with good ventilation, targeted cushioning, and a precise, bunch-resistant fit, at a premium price.
+Best for competitive and tournament players investing in top-tier squash-specific gear.

 Thorlo Padded Socks (around 14 to 16 US dollars per pair)